Skip to content

 User installation of Python packages is straightforward except for a few conditions.
 The following installation notes comprise most issues users encounter.

 • Disk/File Quota: Storage within $HOME is limited.
 Packages should be installed in user's $SCRATCH.
-See Terra File Systems for more info.
+See Grace File Systems for more info.

 • Internet Connection: Only login nodes have access to the Internet.
 Attempting to use pip or other Internet access from a batch job (on a compute node) will fail.